Using State of the Art Security

 Scholars Online employs the best security policies and practices to protect its members, whether parent, student, or teacher.

 Scholars Online does no telemarketing.
 We only contact by phone those family members or prospective members who have explicitly requested phone calls rather than email exchanges.
-We do not ever require payment or request any personal financial information in a phone call.
+We do not ever require payment or request any personal or financial information in a phone call.
+We will not ask you for your credit card information, social security number, banking information, or Internal Revenue Service tax information on the phone or by email, even for scholarship applications, nor do we store such information on our servers.
 Please do not give any personal or any financial information over the phone to anyone who calls you, unless you requested the call and know the caller.

-More seriously: if you get a phone number from the caller, please email us with that information, so that we can collect evidence of the impersonation.
+If you get a call-back phone number from a caller claiming to be from Scholars Online, please email us with that information, so that we can collect evidence of the impersonation.
 You should also report the call(s) to the Federal Trade Commission.
-Use the Scams and Ripoffs > Impersonator Scams option, and enter the circumstances of the call and any contact information the user gave you.
+Use the Scams and Ripoffs → Impersonator Scams option, and enter the circumstances of the call and any contact information the caller gave you.